Deadline: Friday, Oct. 18

 Students will also engage in community education and outreach to benefit potential investors.
 Participating students will have the opportunity, through live client representation, simulations, and community outreach, to develop valuable lawyering skills and gain exposure to substantive business law issues as well as alternative dispute resolution methods.

 Enrollment is limited and students must obtain the permission of the instructor prior to registering for this course.
 Students who have completed the first semester of their second year (full time) or third year (part time) may apply to participate in the clinic.

 It is strongly recommended that students take Corporations and/or Securities Regulation prior to or concurrently with enrollment in the Investor Advocacy Clinic.

 Students in the Investor Advocacy Clinic are expected to devote at least seven hours each week to client work and projects.
-These seven hours are in addition to the course’s weekly seminar component (two hours) and a weekly supervision meeting with the Clinical Professor (at least one hour) for a total of at least ten hours per week in the Clinic.
+These seven hours are in addition to preparing for and attending the course’s weekly seminar component (two hours) and a weekly supervision meeting with the Clinical Professor (at least one hour) for a total of at least ten hours per week in the Clinic.

 Students may not average their hours by, for example, spending twenty hours one week on clinic work and no hours the following week.
 The total of ten hours is a minimum to be met by each student every week.
 Because the Clinic represents real clients with real legal issues, students may be required to devote more than ten hours some weeks in order to meet their ethical obligations to clients.

 Students may not register for the Investor Advocacy Clinic without instructor approval.
-Students must submit an application no later than Friday, March 29 to be considered for the Fall 2013 Investor Advocacy Clinic.
+Students must submit an application no later than Friday, Oct.
+18 to be considered for the Spring 2014 Investor Advocacy Clinic.